If you're wondering what to substitute for chicken broth, we've got 15 great ideas for you!

 You'll use 1 teaspoon of granules for every 1 cup of warm water.

-Dashi is a Japanese soup stock that's very flavorful and is often used in seafood dishes and soups.
-You can buy instant dashi that's powdered and dissolved in water, similar to bouillon.
+Dashi is a Japanese soup stock that has a rich flavor and is often used in seafood dishes and soups.
+You can buy instant dashi at your local grocery store that's powdered and dissolved in water, similar to bouillon.

 8. Aquafaba (Canned Chickpea Liquid)

-Aquafaba is the liquid in canned chickpeas.
+Aquafaba is the liquid in canned chickpeas (garbanzo beans).
 It's often used in plant-based cooking and whipped to create a whipped cream substitute.